MZandtheRaspberryPi/spot_micro_demo/README.md

 Now imagine you were programming a robot to do this task.
 Assuming you had a robot arm that had the same joints as your human arm, you'd have to move all of those joints in coordination, to a pretty high degree of precision and accuracy, and carefully control the force applied from the arm to objects in the real world so as to not break anything.
 For a human these tasks are intuitive.
 For a robot they can be complex to model.
 When programming Spot Micro, to acheive complicated motion like walking, sitting, and standing, I used code that Mike4192 published that implements kinematic modelling to command the robot in space and solve for these joint positions.

 ### Presentation Plan
+We'll talk about:
-We'll talk about the project and it's phases for me; we'll talk about the software and Robot Operating System (ROS); and then we'll talk about inverse kinematic models and how to coordinate movement across multiple joints.
+* The project and it's phases for me.
+This was the biggest and most complex thing I'd built to date.
+* The software and Robot Operating System (ROS).
+* Inverse kinematic models and how to coordinate movement across multiple joints.

 ### Project Phases
 1. Planning Electronics